The Special One

 Trust in Me is an in-school touring dance theatre performance by Stephen and Caroline Daish exploring the fragile and often complex expressions of trust in young peoples lives.
 Between 1998 and 2002 the show toured to schools throughout South Australia, Victoria and Queensland.

 “A sense of fragility is evoked, along with the shock of the unexpected, capturing the actual sensation we feel when experiencing trust for the first time this show demonstrates tenacity and determination to produce a top quality artistic product” Lowdown, 2002.

 This project was funded by Carclew Youth Arts and the Australia Council for the Arts.

-Trust In Me – edited highlights click here
+Trust In Me – edited video highlights click here